 Operating expenses include research & development and engineering, selling and service and general and administrative expenses.
 Research & development and engineering expenses include both internal personnel costs and expenses associated with outsourced third party engineering relationships.
-Research & development and engineering activities are staff intensive; thus costs incurred primarily consist of wages and benefits for professional engineers and amounts paid to third parties under contractual engineering agreements.
-Research & development and engineering consists of a Product and Application Research and Development Engineering Group and a Customer Support Engineering Group.
+Research & development and engineering activities are staff intensive; thus costs incurred consist of wages and benefits for professional engineering consists of a product and Application Research and Development Engineering Group and a Customer Support Engineering Group.
 The primary focus of the Product and Application Research and Development Engineering Group is on current and future product design, prototyping, testing and application development activities.
 The Customer Support Engineering Group provides dedicated engineering and technical attention to customer production support, including a direct communication link with our internal operations.